jubesdotio/nahamsecCTF2020/README.md

 # nahamsecCTF2020
-nahamsecCTF2020 to be pushed to *.nahamsec.net
+nahamsecCTF2020 to be pushed to *.nahamsec.*